kotare-2020/1000-words/README.md

 # MVP

+## Game
+Entry frame: One button to create game ("Host"); one button to join hosted game ("Join") Host button: redirects to a new view with a form to identify number of players; generates game ID; view has "Start" button Join button: redirects to a new view with a form to input the game ID.
+Submitting the game ID redirects to a form asking for a user name before redirecting to a 'Player screen' ('lobby'), which will be displayed to all until the host starts the game.
+Number of players: minimum 4; maximum 10
+Start button: redirects to view 'Write something' (form); View has 'Done' button.
+As soon as every player has hit the 'Done'button, the next view is rendered (each player view calls the db, filling up player-slots, db listens to all slots filling up (see Rubin for details))
+Write Something - Done: Triggers a view with the previous player's written prompt; 'Done' button (for draw screen).
-i want a space to draw witch then sends my drawing to someone else i want the same as above for writing i
+Alternate between the two views every time the db slots fill up on 'Done', until player.length has been reached.
+If no more rounds to play, render view with gallery of all drawings belonging to the player's own prompt. i want a space to draw witch then sends my drawing to someone else i want the same as above for writing i

+# STRETCH
+Splash page
+Multiple colours
+Timer

 # Data base
 ### game